ebenFl/Maze-Solver/README.md

 # Maze-Solver
 Python program that illustrates different search algorithms on an interactive grid.

-Do use this program you must have the numpy, math, pygame, and queue libraries.
+To use this program you must have the numpy, math, pygame, and queue libraries.

 The maze is represented on a grid displayed by the program.